To kick start this new series I am going to give you an insight into my own gardening journey!

 Raised Beds in My Gardening Journey

 Raised beds sounded promising and so we decided to try building one bed that spring.
 I bought seed packets of perpetual spinach and dwarf beans and I can honestly say that this was the beginning of growing my vegetables successfully.
 I had bought new compost and top soil for the raised bed and the spinach and beans grew beautifully!
 We picked up any slugs that were on their way to the bed and got rid of them.

 Lots of spinach and beans that summer, plus a few herbs too.
 I felt so encouraged that in late summer we added another raised bed to plant kale, purple sprouting broccoli and leeks – all bought as young plants from the garden centre.

 I found caterpillars trying to devour these in autumn but hand picking them was enough to get rid of them.
 For the first time, we had homegrown winter vegetables, fresh and so tasty!

 City of Raised Beds

 Spring came along and you guessed it, we added 2 more raised beds and planters for the patio.
 I am fortunate that my husband loves his Do It Yourself (DIY) projects and was happy to make these for me from scratch.
-If DIY is not your thing then have a look at this post that I have written for starting your own garden.
+A variety of planters are available in good garden centres and online if DIY is not your thing!

 This now became my city of raised beds and I felt so much richer for it!
 Since then, I have added cucumbers, aubergines, chillies, tomatoes, potatoes, onions, beetroot, radishes and so much more.
 In the coming year, I am looking forward to adding more fruit varieties to my garden.
 Particularly, soft fruits like the berries and currants.